Blogs in the spotlight

-Which jewellery traditions did we inherit from the Romans?
+Which Jewellery Traditions Did we Inherit from the Romans?

-Why are the Middle Ages an important milestone?
+Why Are the Middle Ages an Important Milestone?

 Professions, such as jewellery smithing, started being regulated.
-This meant that there were certain conditions that had to be met before somebody was allowed to practice this craft.
+This meant that certain conditions had to be met before somebody was allowed to practice this craft.
 Often, one of the requirements was that one needed to be a descendant of a gold smithing family.
 Back then, it was customary that professions were passed on through generations.